Franz S. Exner: Professorship

 In 1879, still only 30, Franz Exner accepted an Extraordinary Professorship at the University of Vienna.
 In 1885 he was elected to corresponding membership of the Austrian Academy of Sciences and Humanities.
 Full membership would follow in 1896.
 Promotion came in 1891 when he was offered and accepted an "ordinary" (full) professorship at the university chemical physics Institute in the Türkenstraße.
 He arrived in the post with a clear agenda for change, which he now implemented.
 He created a new "school for experimental physics" to which, through a rare combination of sound judgment and good fortune, he was able to entice a stellar generation of younger researchers.
-New laboratory courses were inaugurated for advanced student, notably in respect of physics and medicine.
+New laboratory courses were inaugurated for advanced students, notably in respect of physics and medicine.

 Exner's appointment to the professorship followed the retirement of Josef Loschmidt.
 Loschmidt had been a junior colleague and good friend to Exner's father.
-Himself a brilliant scientist-mathematician he had looked after the interests of the younger Franz Exner and his four elder siblings following the early deaths of their father and mother in 1853 and 1859, becoming something of a mentor to the younger Franz.
+Himself also a scientist-mathematician, he had looked after the interests of the younger Franz Exner and his four elder siblings following the early deaths of their father and mother in 1853 and 1859.

-The university chemical physics Institute in the Türkenstraße remained the focus of Exner's professional career through most of the most productive years of his career.
+The university chemical physics Institute in the Türkenstraße remained the focus of Exner's professional career through the most productive years of his career.
 The premises were nevertheless something of an embarrassment, being desperately cramped and short on equipment.
 The situation improved a little in 1905 when the department was renamed as the "Zweites Physikalisches Instutut" ("Second [University] Physics Institute"), correctly implying a complementary status to "Erstes Physikalisches Institut" ("First [University] Physics Institute") which, under the directorship of Ludwig Boltzmann, sustained its own reputation for brilliance in other branches of the rapidly expanding subjects-palette of interest to physicists.

 Exner also took his turn in university administration.
 He served as philosophy dean of faculty during 1903-1904, and served as a member of the university senate during 1907-1908.
 By the time he served, during 1908-1909, as rector of the University of Vienna, he was at the pinnacle of his scientific achievements.